grazietta/lazy-jar/README.md

   Nofity the bot when the team is on a break
   * e.g. "halt artris"
 * `lj resume [name]`
-  Nofity the bot when you want to restart the stand-ups
+  Nofity the bot when to restart the stand-ups
   * e.g. "resume artris"
 * `/lj status`
   Display info about the active stand-ups and member participation